taxidriveer/Examiner/readme.md

 - Hoofik of AshenVale for the 3.0 patch update of the Russian translation.
 - Maxfunkey (aka Carambha of EU-Lordearon), patch 3.0.2 update of the German and Frensh translation.
 - Thorakon (aka Pulgrim of EU-Alexstrasza), for the patch 3.0.3 update of the German translation.
-- chkid, for Korean translation update for the 3.1 patch.
 - ericyen, for the Taiwan translation for the 3.1 release.
 - eusi, for the updated talent module in Mists of Pandaria.
 - ywfn, for making the PvP module work with all pvp and battleground changes.